shivanimishra4444/API-integration/README.md

 2) More detailed test cases
 3) create sites with all fields
 4) comments and documentation
+5) css preprocessor if more styling is required

 ## Tech stack
 1) React